DrAdrianDC/Portfolio-for-Data-Science/README.md

 ## About Me
 I am a data scientist and Machine Learning expert.
-I obtained a PhD in Physics (Dr. rer. nat. certificate) from the University of Bremen, Germany and a Bachelor degree in Radiochemistry (5 years program) from the Higher Institute of Technologies and Applied Sciences (InSTEC), Havana, Cuba.
-My scientific career has taken me to 4 countries (Canada, The Netherlands, Germany, USA) and 4 academic institutions, with co-authored peer-reviewed publications on quantum chemistry, simulations on computational chemistry and machine learning.
-I am enthusiastic about solving real world problems.
+I hold a PhD in Physics (Dr. rer. nat. certificate) from the University of Bremen, Germany, and a Bachelor's degree in Radiochemistry (5 years program) from the Higher Institute of Technologies and Applied Sciences (InSTEC), Havana, Cuba.
+My scientific career has taken me to 4 countries (Canada, The Netherlands, Germany, USA) and 4 academic institutions, with co-authored peer-reviewed publications on quantum chemistry, simulations on computational chemistry, and machine learning.
+I am enthusiastic about solving real-world problems.
-Feel free to reach out to me via email or connect with me on LinkedIn.
+Feel free to contact me via email or connect with me on LinkedIn.

 ## Contact Me